Should you carry your vaccination card with you? What if you lose it? Here are the dos and don’ts.

-The delta variant is here to remind us that COVID-19 isn’t going anywhere.
+The delta and omicron variants are here to remind us that COVID-19 isn’t going anywhere.
 Instead, it’s ramping up.

-Now, in order to protect both patrons and staff, the city announced that all indoor businesses and institutions must require masks unless all staff and patrons show proof of vaccination.
+Now, in order to protect both patrons and staff, the city has announced that all staff and patrons show proof of vaccination to dine indoors and do things like attend Sixers and Flyers games at the Wells Fargo Center.

 So, in many cases, you’ll need to show your vaccination card in order to visit some indoor spaces.